Skip to Main Content

 When and where should you get your flu shot?

-• You can get your flu shot in many doctor’s offices.
-You can also get it in pharmacies*, clinics and health centers.
-Vaccines may also be offered at schools or your workplace.
+• You can get your flu vaccine in many doctor’s offices.
+You may also be able to get vaccinated in pharmacies*, clinics and health centers.
+Sometimes schools and workplaces offer vaccines.

 How do you know if someone has the flu?